echelon2/forager2/README.md

 	* Analytical is 5 credit hours
 	* Tomorrow's exam covers 6 chapters of chemical equilibria systems
+	* If I make significant progress tonight, I'll work on our project a bit more

 * Yes, Brandon will finish this, but it's _not_ an immediate priority anymore.